lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 > **Figure 4.** CRABS agent visualized in Double Inverted Pendulum over the first few training epochs.

 What we see in **Figure 5.** may be that it is attempting to learn this area of maximum reward.
-However, instead of learning the threshold where it is safe to bend its poles, in some trajectories the agent gets stuck perpetually spinning the top pole.
-This could be due to the fact that we did not fine tune the set of safe and unsafe states.
+However, instead of learning the threshold where it is safe to bend its poles, in some trajectories the agent begins spinning the top pole (which is a desired result) but can’t help but fly off the track or bending the first pole further than our safety bound (undesired).

 #### Hopper with CRABS